-In this study, we evaluate the potential of circulating parasite-derived miRNA to detect S. japonicum in humannitially employ BALB/c mouse as a schistosomiasis model to validate 21 parasite-derived miRNA candidates in serum during S. japonicum infection another step of screening, six candidate miRNAs were selected for further validation individually or in combination human sera from a cohort of residents in an endemic schistosomiasis japonica.
+In this study, we evaluated the potential of detecting circulating parasite-derived miRNAs in S. japonicum infected human subjects.
+Initially we employed the BALB/c mouse as a schistosomiasis model to validate 21 parasite-derived miRNA candidates in serum during S. japonicum infection.
+Then, following another step of screening, six candidate miRNAs were selected for further validation, individually or in combination, using human sera from a cohort of residents in an area in rural Philippines endemic for schistosomiasis japonica.
 We presented the diagnostic performance of parasite-derived miRNA signatures in a S. japonicum-endemic setting with a low-intensity infection.

 2. Results

 2.1.
-Detection of parasite-derived miRNAs in the serum of BALB/c mice at 9 weeks post S. japonicum infection
+Detection of parasite-derived miRNAs in the serum of BALB/c mice at 9 weeks post-S. japonicum infection

-Twenty-one miRNAs were selected to their potential for detection S. japonicum infection based on studies of schistosome circulating and extracellular vesicles/exosomes associated miRNAs (Supplementary Table S1).
-The expression of these 21 miRNAs was tested in naïve and S. japonicum-infected (9 weeks post infection) BALB/c mice by RT-PCR (Figure 1).
-A total of 12 miRNAs (sja-miR-277, sja-miR-3479-3p, sja-miR-125a sja-miR-61, sja-miR-2b-5p, sja-miR-2162-3p, sja-miR-36-3p, sja-miR-3489, sja-miR-3487, sja-miR-2c-5p, sja-miR-2a-3p and sja-miR-10) were selected or further investigation based on a fold change cut-off value ≥ 4 and p value cut-off < 0.05.
+Twenty-one miRNAs were selected to assess their potential for detection of S. japonicum infection based on prior published studies of schistosome circulating and extracellular vesicles/exosomes associated miRNAs (Supplementary Table S1).
+The expression of these 21 miRNAs was tested in naïve and S. japonicum-infected (9 weeks post-infection) BALB/c mice by RT-PCR (Figure 1).
+A total of 12 miRNAs (sja-miR-277, sja-miR-3479-3p, sja-miR-125a sja-miR-61, sja-miR-2b-5p, sja-miR-2162-3p, sja-miR-36-3p, sja-miR-3489, sja-miR-3487, sja-miR-2c-5p, sja-miR-2a-3p and sja-miR-10) were selected for further investigation based on a fold change cut-off value ≥ 4 and a p value cut-off < 0.05.